 We needed a change.
 We needed to drastically improve our chances of buying a home before we turn 50, and honestly we just wanted a better quality of life while we saved for a pipe-dream of a future.

 It was with these thoughts that we ventured back to China, looking to recreate the magic we found 5 years earlier.

 I was working as an editor for a TV station in Auckland.
-Because of these skills I fortuitously got a job back with York English as their online content creator.
+Because of these skills I fortuitously got a job back with York English as their video producer.
 My wife convinced her bosses to let her work remotely.

 It was a smooth transition back to a company and city we knew well and loved.
 Fuzhou was our home once again; A 3rd tier, tropical city of 7 million people, on the east coast of China.
 A city where, as a foreigner, you can live a life so comfortable you’ll forget about your worries back home.
 Much had changed in the time we’d been away, and honestly so had we.

 The first time I came to China I was in my mid 20s.